rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 Since we don’t want to specify our own rule set every time, there are plenty of best practices rules out there.
 One of them is the {{% a_blank "Airbnb Style Guide" "https://github.com/airbnb/javascript" %}}.
 Moreover Airbnb open sourced its own {{% a_blank "ESLint configuration" "https://www.npmjs.com/package/eslint-config-airbnb" %}}.

-Some of the required packages we already installed, but some are missing:
+You have to install the required packages.

 *From root folder:*